Thomas Posey: Revolutionary War

 In his absence, the 7th Virginia regiment was ordered on December 8, 1779, to join the rest of the Virginia Line to march to Charleston, South Carolina, to join the Southern Army.
 When the Corps of Light Infantry disbanded in December, Posey was sent to join his regiment, but the army surrendered on May 12, 1780, before he could rejoin it.
 As one of the few uncaptured Virginia officers, Posey had few duties until exchange of captured soldiers occurred in early 1781, at which time Col. Febiger recruited him to help reconstitute the Virginia Line in a new "18-month" battalion.
 He became de facto commander of the battalion and served in the siege of Yorktown.
 During 1781–1782 he served with General Wayne again, this time in Georgia against the forces in Savannah.
 He was promoted to Lt.
 Col. in 1782.

 When the war ended, Posey returned to Virginia having resigned from the army on March 10, 1783.
 In the same year he became an original member of the Virginia Society of the Cincinnati.

 He took guardianship of his surviving son who had been living with friends since the death of his mother.
 Posey married Mary Alexander Thornton, the wealthy widow of George Thornton, in 1784.
 Posey had nine children by her.
 He remained married to her until his death.
 The family lived on her Fredericksburg, Virginia, plantation, where Posey farmed for nearly eighteen years.
-He ran an unsuccessful campaign for the United States House of Representatives in 1797, and held several appointed position in the Virginia state government.
+He ran an unsuccessful campaign for the United States House of Representatives as a Federalist in 1797, and held several appointed position in the Virginia state government.

 Posey briefly returned to the military following several setbacks to the army which was campaigning against the Wabash Confederacy in the Old Northwest.
 He reentered the army as a brigadier general in 1793 and served with "Mad" Anthony Wayne campaigning against the Indians beyond the frontier in the Northwest Indian War.
 Posey was disturbed by the actions of second in command, General James Wilkinson.
 Wilkinson had been secretly undermining Wayne's authority in reports to Washington, and Posey discovered that Wilkinson had been involved in similar plots against other ranking officers, including the former frontier commander George Rogers Clark.
 Years after Wilkinson's death, it was discovered that he had been accepting bribery money from Spain to stir up trouble on the frontier.
 Because of the ill feelings caused by Wilkinson, Posey resigned from the army again on February 20, 1794, only a few months before the war was ended following American victory at the Battle of Fallen Timbers.